esosaoh/kubewarden-docs/docs/tutorials/typescript/05-e2e-tests.md

 }
 ```

-This test ensures the policy accepts resources that are not Pods, since the policy only validates Pod hostnames.
+This test ensures the policy accepts resources that aren't Pods, since the policy only validates Pod hostnames.

 ## Extended test coverage